Choosing Your Wedding Photographer

 Be careful with layouts that seem over-designed and busy, and other elements that may be out of fashion before you get to your first anniversary.

 You can find wedding photographers for every budget these days, from £150 to over £10,000 for the rock stars of the industry.

-For some it’s not always clear why one photography is way more expensive than another, however, just like anything we buy these days you need to be careful of photographers offering the world for very little.
+For some, it’s not always clear why one photographer is way more expensive than another, however, just like anything we buy these days you need to be careful of photographers offering the world for very little.

 Yes, there’s lots of great value to be found, but please remember that photography is a massive and important part of your wedding day with a lot of responsibility.

 If you have the budget, and for your own piece of mind, its more than worth investing more for someone with experience and a track record they can prove with testimonials.